 In addition to the pirate and princess costumes, there are also costumes in the range that are suited to children with sensory issues or extra physical needs.

-These unicorn and shark plush costumes have a soft and cozy feel, with flat seams with no tags for a sensory-friendly design.
-The hood and fins (shark) or hood, tail and wings (unicorn) can be removed for added comfort.
+Try a unicorn, a shark or superhero favourites.
+They have a soft and cozy feel, with flat seams with no tags for a sensory-friendly design.
+Extras like the hoods, wings or tails can be removed for added comfort.
 There are also concealed openings in the front pocket for convenient abdominal access, ideal for accessing feeding tubes for example.

 What really caught my eye about all of these accessible and wheelchair-friendly Halloween costumes – as well as the wheelchair covers – was that they would also be great for imaginative play before and after Halloween.
-They are not scary or typically seasonal (such as a witch or vampire), meaning children can enjoy them all year-round.
+While there are typically seasonal choices like a witch or a skeleton, there are also plenty of non-Halloween choices that would allow children to enjoy them all year-round.

 You May Also Enjoy 12 Not So Scary Halloween Games Perfect for Younger Kids